TheMythologist/tp/docs/DeveloperGuide.md

 - 3c.
 The attendance status is invalid
   - 3c1.
 GreyBook shows an error message

     Use case resumes at step 3.

+**Use Case: UC04 - Find a Student**

+**MSS**

+1. User requests to find a student, providing their name and/or StudentID fragment and/or tag fragment.
+2. GreyBook finds and displays the corresponding students
+3. GreyBook shows a success message

+Use case ends.

+**Extensions**

+- 1a.
+No search criteria provided.

+  - 1a1.
+GreyBook shows an error message.

+    Use case ends.

+- 1b.
+The given command is invalid

+  - 1b1.
+GreyBook shows an error message.

+    Use case ends.

+- 1c.
+The given parameter is invalid

+  - 1c1.
+GreyBook shows an error message.

+    Use case ends.

+- 2a.
+No students match the search criteria.

+  - 2a1.
+GreyBook displays an empty list.

+  - 2a2.
+GreyBook shows a message indicating 0 students were found.

+    Use case ends.

+**Use Case: UC05 - Editing a Student**

+**MSS**

+1. User requests to list students
+2. GreyBook shows a list of students
+3. User requests to edit a specific student in the list, providing their index and at least one field to update (name, phone, email, studentID, or tags)
+4. GreyBook validates the request
+5. GreyBook updates the student's details
+6. GreyBook shows a success message

+Use case ends.

+**Extensions**

+- 2a.
+The list is empty.

+  Use case ends.

+- 3a.
+The given index is invalid.

+  - 3a1.
+GreyBook shows an error message.

+    Use case resumes at step 3.

+- 3b.
+No fields to edit are provided.

+  - 3b1.
+GreyBook shows an error message indicating at least one field must be provided.

+    Use case resumes at step 3.

+- 4a.
+The command format is invalid.

+  - 4a1.
+GreyBook shows an error message.

+    Use case resumes at step 3.

+- 4b.
+One or more field values are invalid (e.g., invalid email format, invalid studentID checksum).

+  - 4b1.
+GreyBook shows a field-specific error message.

+    Use case resumes at step 3.

+- 4c.
+The edited studentID already belongs to another student.

+  - 4c1.
+GreyBook shows an error message indicating the student already exists.

+    Use case resumes at step 3.